F5Networks/f5-appsvcs-templates/docs/userguide/template-list.rst

         - simple_waf
         - Example of an HTTPS application using an ASM Policy

 ..
-NOTE:: Exchange and Sharepoint templates are Beta versions.
+NOTE:: Exchange, ADFS and Sharepoint templates are Beta versions.
 Please report any issues or an RFE on the [FAST GitHub page](https://github.com/F5Networks/f5-appsvcs-templates) > **Issues tab**, click **New Issue**.